andriescoetsee/dax_snapshot_variance_report/README.md

 ## Problem Statement

-Each file contains a 1:m relationship between the <b>Processing Month</b> and the <b>Reporting Month</b>
+Each file contains a 1:m relationship between the **Processing Month** and the **Reporting Month**

 For example processing month March includes reporting months January, February and March.

-<b>Business Requirement</b>
+**Business Requirement**
-* For each processing month business want to report only on the latest reporting month as a snapshot that remains fixed for all subsequent reporting.
+* For each processing month business wants to report only on the latest reporting month as a snapshot that remains fixed for all subsequent reporting.
 * Furthermore, business wants to do a variance report on how each reporting month differs across processing months

 ### Dataset overview